-Like software engineers, back-end developers need to know Java or Python (or both), as these skills appear in 48.9% and 39.9% of back-end developer job postings, respectively.
+Like software engineers, back-end developers need to know Java or Python (or both).
+This is because these skills appear in 48.9% and 39.9% of back-end developer job postings, respectively.
 After these two languages, the top back-end developer skills start to diverge from the top software engineer skills.

-For instance, the third most in-demand skill for back-end developers is cloud platform AWS, with 39.4% of all back-end job postings asking for it.
+For instance, the third most in-demand skill for back-end developers is cloud platform AWS.
+In fact, 39.4% of all back-end job postings ask for it.
 This is because companies of all sizes are moving to cloud environments, which equals more demand for back-end devs who can build and deploy apps in the cloud.
 In fact, from October 2015 to October 2019, the share of AWS job postings increased by 232.06%.

 Top five back-end skills: